Make a date

 12 to 21 September: Heritage Open Days

 Heritage Opens Days offers you the chance to look behind the scenes or visit rarely open places in some of the region’s most spectacular historic buildings.
 It’s the chance to learn more about the history of your area, and you can expect accompanying exhibitions and activities for young ones.
+In Aylsham, for instance, the town’s Heritage Centre will host eight events, including two trails round the town which will run throughout the event.

 16 September to 25 October: Hamilton